-Laboratory Findings: Isolated instances of overdosage have included leukocytosis, reduced leukocyte count, glycosuria and acetonuria.
+Laboratory Findings: Isolated instances of overdosage have included leukocytosis, reduced leukocyte count, glycosuria, and acetonuria.
 EEG may show dysrhythmias.

-Combined Poisoning: When alcohol, tricyclic antidepressants, barbiturates or hydantoins are taken at the same time, the signs and symptoms of acute poisoning with carbamazepine may be aggravated or modified.
+Combined Poisoning: When alcohol, tricyclic antidepressants, barbiturates, or hydantoins are taken at the same time, the signs and symptoms of acute poisoning with carbamazepine may be aggravated or modified.

 The prognosis in cases of severe poisoning is critically dependent upon prompt elimination of the drug, which may be achieved by inducing vomiting, irrigating the stomach, and by taking appropriate steps to diminish absorption.
 If these measures cannot be implemented without risk on the spot, the patient should be transferred at once to a hospital, while ensuring that vital functions are safeguarded.
 There is no specific antidote.

 Elimination of the Drug: Induction of vomiting.
 Gastric lavage.
 Even when more than 4 hours have elapsed following ingestion of the drug, the stomach should be repeatedly irrigated, especially if the patient has also consumed alcohol.

 Measures to Reduce Absorption: Activated charcoal, laxatives.

 Measures to Accelerate Elimination: Forced diuresis.
 Dialysis is indicated only in severe poisoning associated with renal failure.
 Replacement transfusion is indicated in severe poisoning in small children.

 Respiratory Depression: Keep the airways free; resort, if necessary, to endotracheal intubation, artificial respiration, and administration of oxygen.

-Hypotension, Shock: Keep the patient s legs raised and administer a plasma expander.
+Hypotension, Shock: Keep the patient's legs raised and administer a plasma expander.
 If blood pressure fails to rise despite measures taken to increase plasma volume, use of vasoactive substances should be considered.

 Convulsions: Diazepam or barbiturates.

 Warning: Diazepam or barbiturates may aggravate respiratory depression (especially in children), hypotension, and coma.
-However, barbiturates should not be used if drugs that inhibit monoamine oxidase have also been taken by the patient either in overdosage or in recent therapy (within one week).
+However, barbiturates should not be used if drugs that inhibit monoamine oxidase have also been taken by the patient either in overdosage or in recent therapy (within 1 week).

 Surveillance: Respiration, cardiac function (ECG monitoring), blood pressure, body temperature, pupillary reflexes, and kidney and bladder function should be monitored for several days.

-Treatment of Blood Count Abnormalities: If evidence of significant bone marrow depression develops, the following recommendations are suggested: (1) stop the drug, (2) perform daily CBC, platelet and reticulocyte counts, (3) do a bone marrow aspiration and trephine biopsy immediately and repeat with sufficient frequency to monitor recovery.
+Treatment of Blood Count Abnormalities: If evidence of significant bone marrow depression develops, the following recommendations are suggested: (1) stop the drug, (2) perform daily CBC, platelet, and reticulocyte counts, (3) do a bone marrow aspiration and trephine biopsy immediately and repeat with sufficient frequency to monitor recovery.

 Special periodic studies might be helpful as follows: (1) white cell and platelet antibodies, (2) 59Fe-ferrokinetic studies, (3) peripheral blood cell typing, (4) cytogenetic studies on marrow and peripheral blood, (5) bone marrow culture studies for colony-forming units, (6) hemoglobin electrophoresis for A2 and F hemoglobin, and (7) serum folic acid and B12 levels.

-A fully developed aplastic anemia will require appropriate intensive monitoring and therapy, for which specialized consultation should be sought.
+A fully developed aplastic anemia will require appropriate, intensive monitoring and therapy, for which specialized consultation should be sought.

 Carbamazepine Oral Suspension Dosage and Administration

-Carbamazepine suspension in combination with liquid chlorpromazine or thioridazine results in precipitate formation, and, in the case of chlorpromazine, there has been a report of a patient passing an orange rubbery precipitate in the stool following coadministration of the two drugs.
-(See PRECAUTIONS, Drug Interactions.)
-Because the extent to which this occurs with other liquid medications is not known, carbamazepine suspension should not be administered simultaneously with other liquid medications or diluents.
+Carbamazepine Oral Suspension in combination with liquid chlorpromazine or thioridazine results in precipitate formation, and, in the case of chlorpromazine, there has been a report of a patient passing an orange rubbery precipitate in the stool following coadministration of the two drugs (see PRECAUTIONS, Drug Interactions).
+Because the extent to which this occurs with other liquid medications is not known, Carbamazepine Oral Suspension should not be administered simultaneously with other liquid medications or diluents.
 Monitoring of blood levels has increased the efficacy and safety of anticonvulsants (see PRECAUTIONS, Laboratory Tests).
 Dosage should be adjusted to the needs of the individual patient.
 A low initial daily dosage with a gradual increase is advised.
 As soon as adequate control is achieved, the dosage may be reduced very gradually to the minimum effective level.
 Medication should be taken with meals.

-(See INDICATIONS AND USAGE.)
+(see INDICATIONS AND USAGE).

 Do not exceed 1200 mg daily.
 Maintenance: Control of pain can be maintained in most patients with 400 to 800 mg daily.
 However, some patients may be maintained on as little as 200 mg daily, while others may require as much as 1200 mg daily.
-At least once every 3 months throughout the treatment period, attempts should be made to reduce the dose to the minimum effective level or even discontinue the drug.
+At least once every 3 months throughout the treatment period, attempts should be made to reduce the dose to the minimum effective level or even to discontinue the drug.